 These strategies reflect Member risk tolerance levels and are structured to meet system-specific Portfolio goals.

-MMWEC is the operator and principal owner of the Stony Brook Power Plant, which includes approximately 527 megawatts of electric generation, a natural gas pipeline, oil storage tanks, electric transmission lines and other facilities.
+MMWEC is the operator and principal owner of the Stony Brook Energy Center, which includes approximately 527 megawatts of electric generation, a natural gas pipeline, oil storage tanks, electric transmission lines and other facilities.
 There are 34 supervisory and bargaining unit employees in the power plant with administrative staff providing support for code/regulation compliance, environmental and safety compliance, major overhauls, equipment upgrades, equipment life assessments, training, pipeline management, transmission line oversight, and dispatch support.

 MMWEC is the operator and principal owner of the Stony Brook plant, responsible outage planning and maintenance, among many other activities.